codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a rooster and a crow?
-A rooster can crow but a crow cannot rooster.
+I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Neptune
+ 1. Region 4
- 2. Luna
+ 2. Region 2
- 3. Whistler
+ 3. Region 3
- 4. Bliss
+ 4. Region 1

 <details>
   <summary>Answer</summary>
-  Luna
+  Region 3
 </details>